gargi2611/Google/README.md

 # Google
-It was my basic prototype for webpage
+It was my basic prototype for webpage of Event Management Company